daPhyre/Chloe.js/reference.md

 ```idl
 void enableTouch(void)
 ```
 Enables screen touch listener on supported devices.
-Modifies the `touches` objects values with the respective touch position on the game screen.
+Modifies the `touches` objects values with the respective touch position on the canvas.
 Also emulates the mouse movement and left click.

 #### Input.disableAcceleration
 ```idl